-The Library is pleased to establish the Sponsored Membership Program to help connect people in need with Library resources and services by offering no-cost annual memberships to eligible individuals and families.
-Through the Sponsored Membership Program, you can help individuals and families with official refugee status in France and other underserved populations in need gain access to our collection of 100,000 books and magazines; digital resources; comfortable, quiet study spaces; programs for children, teens, and adults; and research assistance.
+The Library established the Sponsored Membership Program in 2018 to help connect people in need with Library resources and services by offering no-cost annual memberships to eligible individuals and families.
+Through the Sponsored Membership Program, the Library aims to help individuals and families with official refugee status in France and other underserved populations in need gain access to our collection of 100,000 books and magazines; digital resources; comfortable, quiet study spaces; programs for children, teens, and adults; and research assistance.

 The Association Pierre Claver was established in 2008 with a model for refugee integration that focused on accepting them as they are, but also making them French.
 The school accepts 120 individuals with official refugee status each semester and offers them intensive 6-month French language and culture classes.